 Grand Canyon National Park officials have approved a plan that allows shooters to help cull the bison herd within the park.
 Bison were first reintroduced in northern Arizona in the early 1900s.
 The program was a part of a ranching program that want to crossbreed them with cattle in the area.
 Over the years the bison became wild and the state of Arizona now owns them.
-The state now offers hunting permits for bison in areas off of the National Park land.
+The state now offers hunting permits for bison in areas off of the National Parkland.
 However, the large majority of the bison herd now spends its time within the National Park.
 Officials believe if something is not done about the large quantity of bison in the park it may lead to further damage to vegetation and water resources.

 An agreement was reached between Arizona wildlife officials and the National Park in late September.
 This agreement comes three years after the park suggested it as a management tool.
-At that time the park suggested rounding up and corralling the bison, hazing them off of park land, and using shooters to cull the herd.
+At that time the park suggested rounding up and corralling the bison, hazing them off of parkland, and using shooters to cull the herd.
 Over the last two years, the park has managed to gather and move less than 100 bison.
 Consequently, park officials have moved forward with the culling plan.
 The current estimated population is around 600 bison.
-For the numbers to reach proper mangement goals the park wants less than 200 bison in the park.
+For the numbers to reach proper management goals the park wants less than 200 bison in the park.

 The Culling Process

 Volunteer shooters will have to prove firearms proficiency and pass a federal background check.
 Likewise, three volunteers will work in a team with a support crew that’s overseen by a National Park Service employee.
 The time frame for such a cull will most likely be from between October and May.
 At that time the road leading to the Grand Canyon’s North Rim entrance is closed.
 The National Park Service will select the age and sex of the bison to be targeted.
 The number of bison allowed to be shot per volunteer team would depend on the number of skilled volunteers on each team.
 Each volunteer would be able to keep one carcass, though not necessarily the one they shot.